devhawk/blog-posts/Posts/20070206-1419-perusing-powershell-part-1-get-sqlserver/json-content.md

 Server instance, we can call methods on that instance.
 In the next post (whenever that is), I’ll build some cmdlets to let me create and drop databases on that instance.

-*Update*: Removed syntax coloring from code because it looked bad in my news reader.

-*Later Update*: Fixed the syntax coloring